App version: 0.1.0

 Exploring Personal Loan Options

 When you’re finishing your basement as a home improvement project, basement financing can help make it happen.
 No matter what type of renovations you’re doing, financing a basement remodel can help you get the money you need to make over your living space.
-It’s wise to shop around for the best financing for your needs.
-And as you’re exploring personal loan options, Lantern by SoFi can make the process faster and more convenient.
+It’s wise to shop around for the best financing for your needs, and Lantern by SoFi can make the process faster and more convenient.
 By filling out one simple application, you can easily compare personal loans from multiple lenders to find one that’s the right fit for you.Compare personal loan rates today with Lantern!

 Frequently Asked Questions